seoultech-se-course/se-tetris-ref/README.md

 - Simple examples for changing styles.

 Obviously, the current code is deliberately changed into a crude state, to prevent you from using it as your base code.
-For further funcionality implementations, you need to change the design and implementation a lot to make the code in better shape.
+For further funcionality implementations, you need to change the design and implementation significantly to make the code in better shape.

 --------------